raymondbernard/go-grapher/README.md

 The d3 graph stops moving after a sec or two.

-# Run the test visualization
+# How to run a graph test

-    go run test_graph/visualization.go
+go run  <your gopath>/pkg/mod/github.com/raymondbernard/go-grapher@v0.1.0/test_graph/visualization.go or better yet copy the contents of the test_graph into your local test folder of your go project.

+Make sure you are not already runing a process on port 8080 or 3999 (this one is reserved for our websocket communications)

-and visit [localhost:8080](http://localhost:8080) in your browser
+Then visit [localhost:8080](http://localhost:8080) in your browser :)

 ### Core Lib